A Detailed Guide to Hidden Costs for First-Time Renters in Chicago

 Renter’s or Tenant’s Insurance

 Renter’s insurance may not be a legal requirement in the state of Illinois or the city of Chicago.
-However, some landlords and homeowners associations make it mandatory for tenants to take out insurance as a term of leasing.
+However, some landlords and homeowner associations make it mandatory for tenants to take out insurance as a term of lease.

 Utilities and Internet